core-wg/href/draft-ietf-core-href.md

 * the value `true` as the discard component specifies discarding all path segments from the base CRI.

+Note that path components can be empty; `ftp://example.com/a/` includes the two path components `"a"` and `""`; the latter is the one that will be discarded when the URI reference `"b"` is resolved with `ftp://example.com/a/` as its base URI.

 | CRI reference        | URI reference                                 |
 | `[0, ["a"]]`         | (cannot be expressed)                         |
 | `[1, ["a"]]`         | `a`                                           |